MILITARY PARTICIPATION OF LOCAL MEN AND WOMEN

 Joseph Cassell, Olive Cassell, Eva Harrison Fusaro, Louis R. Truitt, Alton R. Johnson, Eulah Oliver, Charlie Ray Pinner, John Herbert Kelly, Marvin Lee Pruden, Melton L. Coker, Jerrod W. McEntire, George Gayle, Thurman “Red” Knight, Guy Johnson, Fenton Gilliam, Thomas R. Saunders, David E. Christianson, Thomas A. Parker, John Bradshaw, Merritts, Tupper Bradshaw, Bennie A. Carlbon III, Gerald Keith Burris, Parker Lee Murray, Eloise P. Luter, John A. Goss, William P. Chapman, Bobby D. Baynard, Paul S. Cutchins Jr., Terance Hargrave, Robin Daughtrey Jr

-The Historical Foundation would like to thank all of those in the community who have served in the military, active or reserves, and for those who gave the ultimate sacrifice for their country.
-The country and your community will always be indebted to you and your family for ever.
+The Historical Foundation would like to thank all those in the community who have served in the military, active or reserves, and those who gave the ultimate sacrifice for their country.
+The country and your community will always be indebted to you and your family.

-This book is dedicated to all of our military members, past and present, and their families who have served their country.
+This book is dedicated to our military members, past and present, and their families who have served their country.

 Civil War (including F Company)